zdgeier/Jamsync/README.md

 content of the file, so insertions and deletions do not affect the boundaries of other blocks.

-### How Jamsync uses CDC
+### How Jamhub uses CDC

-The main idea behind Jamsync is that blocks sent during the CDC syncing process can be used to track changes to a file.
+The main idea behind Jamhub is that blocks sent during the CDC syncing process can be used to track changes to a file.
 When changes are made locally, the blocks that are changed or reused can be logged by a server.
 Essentially, this creates a delta each time a push is made and we can use the delta to regenerate